Aberdeen, Scotland, Summer Study-Abroad Program

-The University of Baltimore School of Law, in conjunction with the University of Maryland Law School, sponsors a Summer Abroad Program in Comparative Law at the University of Aberdeen in Scotland.
+The University of Baltimore School of Law, in conjunction with the University of Maryland Francis King Carey School of Law, sponsors a summer study-abroad program in comparative law at the University of Aberdeen in Scotland.
 The program provides students with insight into the laws of another country, a new perspective on the American legal system, and a look at the challenges of representing clients in a global economy.
 Courses are taught by University of Baltimore and University of Maryland faculty, as well as by University of Aberdeen faculty.
 Courses vary from year to year.
 The program is open to students who have completed their first-year courses and are in good academic standing.
 Financial aid is available.

 Aberdeen, Scotland’s third-largest city, is known as Europe’s energy capital, thanks to its significant involvement in the oil and gas industries.

 The historic and cosmopolitan city of some 230,000 people – including about 40,000 students -- is also called the Granite City because many of its buildings are made from local gray granite, which sparkles in the sunlight.

 A coastline of spectacular beaches and dunes stretches north of the city, while to the west lies some of the most beautiful countryside in Scotland, as well as the gateway to the mountainous Cairngorms National Park.
 Several whisky distilleries, castles and golf courses are within easy traveling distance of Aberdeen.

 Meanwhile, Aberdeen has something for everyone when it comes to culture, leisure activities and entertainment.

 The city’s robust performing arts scene regularly attracts national and international artists and companies.
 Among its venues are His Majesty’s Theatre and AECC (Aberdeen Exhibition & Conference Centre).
 The city also boasts three cinema multiplexes, a maritime museum and first-class sports facilities (see Aberdeen Sports Village).